-Q2 2023 Exploration Updates
+Q3 2023 Exploration Updates

-During the second quarter, 4,031 m of exploration drilling were carried out on the following properties: Duke JV, Panache, Barry North-East and Desmaraisville South.
-The Company's exploration activities were negatively impacted due to the forest fires in the Eeyou Istchee James Bay region, where the Company's projects and infrastructures are located.
+During the third quarter, 5,991 m of exploration drilling were carried out on the following properties: Panache, Barry, Barry North-East and Desmaraisville South.
+The Company's exploration activities were negatively impacted due to the forest.
 Following a directive from the MRNF, the Company stopped its exploration activities and evacuated safely all personnel on June 2, 2023.
+Diamond drilling activities resumed on August 16, 2023 with two drill rigs.